Employment

 • Strive for cooperation and diversity through tact, respect, and a recognition of individual differences and the special abilities and strengths of each teacher and student.

 • Establish guidelines for proper student conduct and dress; maintain student discipline consistent with school policies; monitor students’ adherence to established school rules; and maintain accurate student records.
-Oversee grading and reporting, as well as methods used by teachers in measuring student achievement
+Oversee grading and reporting, as well as methods used by teachers in measuring student achievement.

-• Maintain a visible presence in all areas of the Upper School; work toward a resolution of all problems as they arise and keep the Head of School informed of the programs, activities, and challenges of the division.
+• Maintain a visible presence in all areas of the Lower School; work toward a resolution of all problems as they arise and keep the Head of School informed of the programs, activities, and challenges of the division.

 • Serves as a consultant to teachers in matters of classroom management, teaching method, and general school procedures.